 Coronavirus Disease 2019 ("COVID-19") is a highly contagious respiratory disease caused by a particular strain of coronavirus that has recently spread to many parts of the world, including the State and elsewhere in the U.S. On March 11, 2020, COVID-19 was declared a pandemic by the World Health Organization.
 To slow the spread of COVID-19 in the U.S., the federal government and state and local governments, including the State government, as well as many private entities, have imposed numerous restrictions on gatherings, assemblies and other interpersonal contact, non-essential travel and various other commercial, social and cultural activities (collectively, "Responsive Measures").
-The Acting Cabinet Secretary of the State's Department of Health (the "Department of Health") issued an amended Public Health Order on January 29, 2021, effective January 29, 2021 through March 5, 2021 (the "January 29th Order") recommending that all New Mexicans stay in their homes for all but the most essential activities and services.
-Under the January 29th Order, the State is operating under a tiered "Red to Green" county-by-county COVID-19 risk system which mandates public health restrictions on places of business and day-to-day activities in an effort to blunt the spread of COVID-19 all across the State.
+As of August 20, 2021, according to the State's Department of Health (the "Department of Health"), 66.2% of State residents age 18 or older have been fully vaccinated for COVID-19, 75.6% of State residents age 18 or older have been fully vaccine, and over 2.3 million doses of the COVID-19 vaccine have been administered to State residents.